What’s crime like in Waterloo Region? How do Kitchener, Cambridge and Waterloo compare?

 I’ve looked up 9 crime types that most people would want to know about.
 They are Assault, Break & Enter, Car Theft, Drugs, Robbery, Sex Crimes, Theft Under $5000, Theft Over $5000 and Weapons Offences.
-If you don’t want to look up these crimes yourself, click on the picture below and I’ll send you a copy.
+The current version of my report uses crime data from 2018 to the end of 2022.
+Click on the picture below and I’ll send you a copy.

 The Bad Neighbourhoods?

 I’m not going to single-out cities and neighbourhoods today.
 I work with buyers and with sellers and that brings up some ethical considerations that I need to be careful of.